AndersenLab/VCF-kit/README.md

 ###### Generate a fasta-alignment for variant calls

 The `phylo fasta` command can be used to generate a fasta file.
 Every base corresponds with a SNP. creating an alignment that can be fed into tools to produce phylogenies.
-Alternatively, you can use the `phylo tree` command.
+Alternatively, you can use the `phylo tree` command to generate a phylogeny directly.

 ```
 tb phylo fasta <vcf>